Ronnie del Carmen: Comic books

 Del Carmen has illustrated several comic books, including Batman Adventures: Holiday Special, which won an Eisner Award for Best Single Issue in 1995, and the children's book My Name Is Dug, written by Kiki Thorpe.
 He has also written several comic books, including the Paper Biscuit series and And There You Are.

 Personal life

 Del Carmen is married and has two children.
 His brothers, Louie and Rick, also work in animation.
+After moving in the United States, he partially became a U.S. citizen in prior of working with animation studios for over two decades.